mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 To apply these corrections we need some way for the host to override guests and say, no, you don't have authority or ownership, and you should accept this update.
 We also need some way for the host to determine _ordering_ for guest interactions with the world, so if one client experiences a burst of lag and delivers a bunch of packets late, these packets won't take precedence over more recent actions from other guests.

-This is done with two sequence numbers:
+This is achieved with two sequence numbers:

 1. Authority sequence

 2. Ownership sequence

 These sequence numbers are sent along with each state update and included in avatar state when cubes are held by players.
-They are used by the host to determine if it should accept an update from guests, and by guests to determine if the state update from the server is more recent and should be accepted, even when that guest thinks it already has authority or ownership over that object.
+They are used by the host to determine if it should accept an update from guests, and by guests to determine if the state update from the server is more recent and should be accepted, even when that guest thinks it already has authority or ownership over an object.

-Authority sequence increments each time a player takes authority over an object and when any object under authority of a player comes to rest.
-When an object has authority on a guest machine, it hold authority on that machine until it receive _confirmation_ from the host before returning to default authority.
+Authority sequence increments each time a player takes authority over an object and when an object under authority of a player comes to rest.
+When an object has authority on a guest machine, it holds authority on that machine until it receives _confirmation_ from the host before returning to default authority.
 This ensures that the final at rest state for objects under guest authority are committed back to the host, even under significant packet loss.

-Ownership sequence increments each time a player grabs an object, and once again  again when that object is released.
-Ownership sequence is stronger that authority, such that an increase in ownership wins out over an increase in sequence number.
-Fqr example, if a player interacts with an object, just before another player grabs it, the player who grabbed it wins.
-This makes sense, because grabbing an object and subsequently losing it is disruptive.
+Ownership sequence increments each time a player grabs an object, and again when that object is released.
+Ownership sequence is stronger that authority, such that an increase in ownership sequence wins over an increase in sequence number.
+For example, if a player interacts with an object just before another player grabs it, the player who grabbed it wins.

-These rules are sufficient resolve conflicts, while letting host and guest players can interact with the world lag free.
-Corrections are rare in practice, and when they occur, the simulation quickly converges to a consistent state.
+These rules are sufficient to resolve conflicts, while letting host and guest players can interact with the world lag free.
+Corrections are rare in practice, and when they do occur, the simulation quickly converges to a consistent state.

 # Conclusion

-High quality networking with stable stacks of objects is possible with Unity and PhysX using an authority-based network model.
+High quality networked physics with stable stacks of objects is possible with Unity and PhysX using an authority-based network model.
 This approach is best used for _cooperative experiences only_, as it does not provide the security of a server authoritative network model.

 -----